iobis/manual/darwin_core.md

 `eventID` is an identifier for the sampling or observation event. `parentEventID` is an identifier for a parent event, which is composed of one or more sub-sampling (child) events (eventIDs).
 See [identifiers](identifiers.html#eventid) for details on how these terms can be constructed.

+[`eventType`](http://rs.tdwg.org/dwc/terms/eventType) should be used to describe the type of event and best practice is to use controlled vocabulary (e.g. Sample, Observation, Site Visit, Survey, Project, etc.).
+This can help distinguish event hierarchy, e.g. Sample nested within Site Visit, Site Visited nested within Survey, Survey nested within Expedition.
+Note that previous recommendation was to use `type` or `eventRemarks` to hold this information.
+With the ratification of the `eventType` term in 2023, we now recommend using `eventType`. [`type`](http://purl.org/dc/elements/1.1/type) should only be used to describe the record or resource type (e.g. Sound, MovingImage, etc.).

 `habitat` is a category or description of the habitat in which the Event occurred (e.g. benthos, seamount, hydrothermal vent, seagrass, rocky shore, intertidal, ship wreck etc.)

+`samplingProtocol`, `sampleSizeValue`, `sampleSizeUnit`, and `samplingEffort` can be included in the Event table, but OBIS also recommends to add these sampling facts to [eMoF](data_format.html#extendedmeasurementorfact-extension-emof).
+Terms are used to respectively describe: the names/descriptions/references to sampling methods or protocols used in the event; a numeric value associated with the sample size in an event (e.g. describing the time duration, length, area, or volume); the unit associated with the `sampleSizeValue`; the effort expended during an event (e.g. 5 observer hours).

 ##### Time